aklsh/EE1103/README.md

   * Note to students who are using this repo for reference:
     * [Download and install git](https://git-scm.com/downloads) on your computer.

-    * After successfully installing git, change to a directory where you want to store this repository and type the following command:
+    * After successfully installing git, change to a directory where you want to store this repository and type the following command on a terminal window:
         ~~~
         git clone https://github.com/aklsh/EE1103__Numerical_Methods.git
         ~~~